six-two/mkdocs-placeholder-plugin/docs/tests/auto-tables.md

 ### Second table

-It is also generatedwith JavaScript:
+It is also generated with JavaScript:

-<div class="auto-input-table" data-columns="description-or-name,input"></div>
+<div class="auto-input-table" data-columns="description-or-name,input"><b>You should see this text instead of a fallback table</b></div>

 ### Placeholders